Loophole-free Bell tests with randomly chosen subsets of measurement settings: The PNP Bell inequalities using a subset of settings

-Finally, we analyze the case when $\text{A} + \text{B} \neq 0$.
-The value of this sum cannot be very large, otherwise a violation will not be observed.
+Finally, we analyze the case when $A + B \neq 0$.
+The value of this sum cannot be very large; otherwise a violation will not be observed.
 This is because $\kappa$ increases exponentially with $n$.
-As an example, consider $\text{A} + \text{B} = 10^{-6}$, for which the parties can observe a violation up to $n = 14$.
+As an example, consider $A + B = 10^{-6}$, for which the parties can observe a violation up to $n = 14$.
+We use this particular value of $A + B$ so that some violation of the PNP Bell inequality can be observed for at most $n = 14$ (which corresponds to the last data point in Fig.~\ref{fig:pnp_bell}).
+It can be seen that, by construction of Eq.~\eqref{eq:bell_PNP}, for larger values of $A + B$, no violation can be observed for $n = 14$ due to an exponentially large value of $\kappa$.

 Then, the maximum quantum violation for the PNP Bell inequality is $\beta^n - 10^{-6}\kappa$.
-As it can be seen from Fig.~\ref{fig:pnp_bell}, the number of random local settings chosen by either of the parties do not increase significantly from the case when $\text{A} + \text{B} = 0$.
-Therefore, it is possible for Alice and Bob to detect nonlocality even when $\text{A} + \text{B} \neq 0$.
+As it can be seen from Fig.~\ref{fig:pnp_bell}, the number of random local settings chosen by either of the parties does not increase significantly from the case when $A + B = 0$.
+Therefore, it is possible for Alice and Bob to detect nonlocality even when $A + B \neq 0$.